Everyone Is Shocked by Andy Ruiz Body Transformation

 Ruiz was born in Imperial, California; his parents had immigrated from Mexico to the country.
 His father founded his own company by starting to flip houses.
 He had formerly been employed in the construction industry.
 Prior to being introduced to boxing by his father, Ruiz was an avid baseball player.
 He stated that his first bout occurred when he was seven years old in San Diego.

-Later, Ruiz briefly assisted his father in construction before opting to devote himself to boxing full-time. and began his amateur career in Mexico.Jorge Páez, the featherweight champion, trained at the Mexicali boxing club owned by his grandpa.
+and began his amateur career in Mexico.Jorge Páez, the featherweight champion, trained at the Mexicali boxing club owned by his grandpa.
 According to Ruiz, his nickname “Destroyer” was given to him before he began boxing because, as a youngster, “I was always smashing stuff.”

 READ MORE: Why Did Mila Kunis and Ashton Kutcher Break Up?